osbornetunde/greenlight/README.md

 # CORS and Security
 CORS_TRUSTED_ORIGINS=http://localhost:3000 http://localhost:5173
 LIMITER_ENABLED=true

+# Note: Rate limiter RPS and burst are configured via command-line flags only:
+# -limiter-rps=2 (default) and -limiter-burst=4 (default)
 ```

 **🚨 Important:** Replace `your_actual_*` values with real credentials from your SMTP provider.